-In this paper, a new reinforcement learning system that generates marshaling plans is proposed in order to rearrange and line freight cars by the desirable order onto the main track.
-A unified design method is used for reduction of the total transfer distance of a locomotive and the total number of movements of locomotive.
-In the proposed method, the optimal layout of freight cars in the main track is derived based on the destination of freight cars.
+In this paper, a new scheduling method is proposed in order to rearrange and line freight cars by the desirable order onto the main track.
+In the proposed method, the focus is centered on to reduce the total transfer distance of a locomotive required to achieve desirable layout on the main track.
+The optimal layout of freight cars in the main track is derived based on the destination of freight cars.
 This yields several desirable layouts of freight cars in the main track, and the optimal layout that can achieve the smallest transfer distance of the locomotive is obtained by autonomous learning.
 Simultaneously, the optimal sequence of car-movements as well as the number of freight cars that can achieve the desired layout is obtained by autonomous learning.
-Also, the feature is considered in the learning algorithm, so that, at each arrangement on sub track, an evaluation value represents the smallest transfer distance of the locomotive or the number of movements of the locomotive to achieve the best layout on the main track.
-The learning algorithm is derived based on the Q-Learning[10], which is known as one of the well established realization algorithm of the reinforcement learning.
+Also, the feature is considered in the learning algorithm, so that, at each arrangement on sub track, an evaluation value represents the smallest transfer distance of the locomotive to achieve the best layout on the main track.
+The learning algorithm is derived based on the Q-Learning[8], which is known as one of the well established realization algorithm of the reinforcement learning.